aeneasr/morula/README.md

 ## Repo structure

-A monorepository using Morula, also known as a Morula monorepo, contains the subprojects located in top-level folders, plus a Morula configuration file.
+A monorepository using Morula, also referred to as a Morula monorepo, contains the subprojects located in top-level folders, plus a Morula configuration file.
 Each subproject can be worked on by itself within its directory, and is versioned and released independent from the other subprojects.